neftjs/neft/types/basics/item/margin.coffee.md

 				if @left is @top and @top is @right and @right is @bottom
 					@left
 				else
-					throw new Error "Margin values are different"
+					throw new Error "Item::margin values are different"

-			toJOSN: ->
+			toJSON: ->
 				left: @left
 				top: @top
 				right: @right